Guidelines for Submissions

 Fall Deadline: 11:59 pm.
 Monday, Sept.
 17, 2018

-The Collage staff is on the hunt for excellent, original creative works!
-We accept visual artwork, literary works, audio, and video submissions produced by MTSU students and recent MTSU alumni (up to three years past graduation).
+The Collage staff would like your original, creative works!
+We accept visual artwork, literary works, audio, and video submissions produced by MTSU students, faculty, staff, and ALL MTSU alumni.

 What Kind of Work is Accepted?

-If you are a multi-disciplined, artistic genius, then you’ll love to know that you CAN submit to and potentially be published in all 4 of our categories: Visual, Literary, Audio, and Video.
+If you have interests in multiple mediums, then you will be happy to know that you can submit to and potentially be published in all of our categories: Visual, Literary, Audio, and Video.

 How Are the Selections Made?

 Submissions will be graded upon quality, originality, and creative expression.
-Final selections are made at the discretion of the Collage staff through criteria that has been established as appropriate to showcase the University, the Honors College, and our diverse community.
+Final selections are made at the discretion of the Collage staff through criteria that has been established as appropriate to showcase MTSU, the Honors College, and our diverse community.

-If a submission gets accepted, you'll hear from us towards the end of the semester by email to the email address listed in your submission information.
+If a submission is accepted, we will contact you by email at the end of the semester to the email address listed in your submission information.

 Before You Submit, Please Carefully Note the Following:

-3. Submitting your work gives Collage permission to edit submitted work.
-Before you freak out, read on to understand that we’re not going to alter your content or artistic intention.
-For literary submissions, we will only polish spelling, punctuation, and grammar as needed, while always respecting any intentionally unique spacing and formatting.
-For visual art, if we're really crazy about a piece that was originally submitted in low quality, we will offer to reshoot the image, if possible.
-We will never make edits to submissions under the categories of Photography, Audio, and Video.
-We will, of course, contact you about what is intentional before making any changes.
+4. Submitting your work gives Collage permission to edit submitted work.
+We will not alter your content or artistic intention.
+For literary submissions, we maintain the right to alter spelling, punctuation, and grammar as needed, while always respecting any intentionally-unique spacing and formatting.
+For visual art, we may offer to reshoot the image, if the quality is low.
+We will never make edits to submissions under the categories of Photography, Audio, or Video.
+We will, of course, contact you about changes to intentional content before making any alterations.

-4. Having your work published in Collage does not relinquish or weaken your copyright to your work in any way.
-If anything, it functions to establish your intellectual property as your own and thereby strengthens it.
+5. Having your work published in Collage does not relinquish or weaken your copyright to your work in any way.
+If anything, it functions to establish your intellectual property as your own.
 You do not need to have your work legally copyrighted before submitting.
-You will retain all rights to your work, and are simply granting us permission to print your work.
+You will retain all rights, and are granting us permission to print your work.

-If you feel like making a personal delivery to submit, feel free to stop by the Collage office on the second floor of the Martin Honors Building (Room 224) or our Advisor Marsha Powers’ office (Room 225) to drop off a USB drive or visual submission.
-USB drives will be returned immediately while visual submissions will be kept until the end of the semester for potential re-photographing, unless otherwise requested.
+If you would like to personally submit your work, feel free to stop by the Collage office on the second floor of the Martin Honors Building (Room 224) or our Advisor Marsha Powers’ office (Room 225) to drop off a USB drive or visual submission.
+USB drives will be returned immediately while visual submissions may be kept longer for potential re-photographing, unless otherwise requested.

 MTSU Box 267